TheTheoM/nodeServer/README.md

     - Temporary Links 'break' or stop routing data after a device reconnection or server restart.
     - Persistent Links automatically reestablishes a data link, even after device disconnection or server restart.

-  - See **Creating a Link** for information on API calls to create, modify or destroy both links.
+  - See [How to Create a Link via API](#creating-link) for information on API calls to create, modify or destroy both links.

 ### Additional Capabilities:
   5. Send logs, status, widgets etc.